 Tip 4: Learn how to write for the web

 What is perhaps generally known: readers scan a text and do not always read every word.
 And all that on the internet.
-Internet texts, therefore, have a different format than offline texts and you need to know that format for your texts and blogs.
-Your text must be ‘digestible’.
-Below a number of practical tips.
+Internet texts, therefore, have a different format than offline texts, and you need to know that format for your texts and blogs.
+Your text must be ‘digestible.’
+Below several practical tips.

 Highlight the keywords.
-Keywords are, as just mentioned, the words that your target group enters into Google to find information on the internet.
-Highlighting can be done by placing a hyperlink under it to good web pages or by varying in colour and font.
+As just mentioned, keywords are the words that your target group enters into Google to find information on the internet.
+Highlighting can be done by placing a hyperlink under it to good web pages or varying colors and font.

 Online texts are an important part, but it goes even further when it comes to texts for mobile devices.
 An account can also be taken of holding attention while the reader can be distracted by external influences.
 These are follow-up steps that are certainly interesting but go too far for this blog.

 Goals, schedules, deadlines.
 Whether you believe in it or not, a content marketing calendar and the will to keep this schedule is the most useful way to meet the deadlines and goals.
 This prevents you from falling into the trap of blogging only when there is time, or just blogging if you have a good idea.
 Or … what happens in our case, only to blog when a newsletter needs to be filled.

 You can use a content marketing calendar as a tool to draw up content online and on a monthly, monthly, or even yearly basis.
 It helps you plan your content.
 Do you have an idea for a second blog while writing a blog?
 Then you can fill in that topic on the calendar and ensure that the idea is worked out the next time.

 There are useful programs available for drawing up a marketing calendar, but you can also easily start with an Excel sheet.